Skip to main content

 To register:

-3. Make sure the applicant is someone senior enough in your organisation, able to enter into a binding legal agreement with NHS England (director-level or head of service, for example).
+5. Make sure the applicant is someone senior enough in your organisation, able to enter into a binding legal agreement with NHS England.

-4. Instructions on how to register additional authorised users will be sent to you in the registration documentation.
+6. Instructions on how to register additional authorised users will be sent in the registration documentation.

-5. The form must contain the applicant’s own email address and not that of an assistant or deputy.
+7. The form must contain the email address of the person signing the form and not that of an assistant, deputy, or generic mailbox.

-10. The form must be emailed from the applicant’s own mailbox – the legal agreement must be communicated directly with the applicant.
+12. The form must be emailed from the email address of the person signing the form.
+The legal agreement will be created directly with that person.

 Please note: the £1 fee mentioned in the documentation is a nominal fee and no payment should be made.